cybercog/laravel-ownership/README.md

 ### Set authenticated user as owner

-To set currently authenticated user as owner extend your ownable model with attribute `setDefaultOwnerOnCreate`.
+To set currently authenticated user as owner on ownable model create - extend it with attribute `setDefaultOwnerOnCreate`.
 It works for both strict and polymorphic ownership behavior.

 ```php
 use Cog\Ownership\Contracts\HasOwner as HasOwnerContract;